scrapinghub/scrapy-poet/docs/intro/basic-tutorial.rst

 Manually defining overrides like this would be inconvenient, most especially for larger projects.
-Fortunately, `web-poet`_ has a cool feature to annotate Page Objects like :py:func:`web_poet.handle_urls` that would define and store the :py:class:`web_poet.overrides.OverrideRule` for you.
-All of the :py:class:`web_poet.overrides.OverrideRule` rules could then be simply read as:
+Fortunately, `web-poet`_ has a cool feature to annotate Page Objects like :py:func:`web_poet.handle_urls` that would define and store the :py:class:`web_poet.rules.ApplyRule` for you.
+All of the :py:class:`web_poet.rules.ApplyRule` rules could then be simply read as:

 .. code:: python